huggingface/hub-docs/tasks/src/tabular-regression/about.md

 | ... | ... | ... | ... |
 | ... | ... | ... | ... |

-Then you can create a simple regression model as follows:
+A simple regression model can be created as follows:

 ```python
 #set the input features